Haplogroup N-M231: Origins

 Estimated prehistoric migration routes for Y-chromosome haplogroup N lineage.

-Haplogroup NO-M214 – its most recent common ancestor with its sibling, haplogroup O-M175 – is estimated to have existed about 36,800–44,700 years ago.
+Haplogroup NO-M214, the most recent common ancestor of haplogroup N-M231 and its sibling haplogroup O-M175, is estimated to have existed about 36,800–44,700 years ago.

-It is generally considered that N-M231 arose in East Asia approximately 19,400 (±4,800) years ago and populated northern Eurasia after the Last Glacial Maximum.
+It is generally considered that N-M231 arose in Southeast Asia or East Asia approximately 19,400 (±4,800) years ago and populated northern Eurasia after the Last Glacial Maximum.
 Males carrying the marker apparently moved northwards as the climate warmed in the Holocene, migrating in a counter-clockwise path, to eventually become concentrated in areas as far away as Fennoscandia and the Baltic.
 The apparent dearth of haplogroup N-M231 amongst Native American peoples indicates that it spread after Beringia was submerged, about 11,000 years ago.

 Distribution

-Projected distributions of haplogroup N sub-haplogroups.
+Projected distributions of haplogroup N subhaplogroups.
 (A) N*-M231, (B) N1*-LLY22g, (C) N1a-M128, (D) N1b-P43, (E) N1c-M46.

 Haplogroup N has a wide geographic distribution throughout northern Eurasia, and it also has been observed occasionally in other areas, including Central Asia and the Balkans.